-The Company has a share in the associated company Energiya Semirechiya LLP (25%).
+The Company has ownership interest in the Energiya Semirechiya LLP associated company (25%).
 Energiya Semirechiya LLP plans to build a renewable energy station.
 The shareholders of Energiya Semirechiya LLP are Hydrochina Corporation (50%), Samruk Energy JSC (25%), Powerchina Chegdu Engineering Corporation (15%), and Powerchina Resourses Ltd (participation 10%).
 The Company's ownership interest in Energiya Semirechiya LLP has not changed due to the proportional contribution to the authorized capital by all shareholders according to their ownership interests.